s-earnest/resume/index.md

 **Front Desk / Night Auditor**

-<br>—Prepared and arrange meeting room as needed.
+<br>— Prepared and arrange meeting room as needed.
-<br>—Arranged booking extra activities for hotel travelers with vouchers when needed.
+<br>— Arranged booking extra activities for hotel travelers with vouchers when needed.
-<br>—Performed reception desk and guest services duties, and handled guest general inquiries.
+<br>— Performed reception desk and guest services duties, and handled guest general inquiries.
-<br>—Operated the hotel main switchboard, answered and transfer calls, monitored the hotel emergency lines, and act as overall communication hub for the hotel during my shift.
+<br>— Operated the hotel main switchboard, answered and transfer calls, monitored the hotel emergency lines, and act as overall communication hub for the hotel during my shift.
-<br>—Ensured all external and internal colleagues and guess inquiries and concerns regarding outdoors activities.
+<br>— Ensured all external and internal colleagues and guess inquiries and concerns regarding outdoors activities.
-<br>—Verified all invoices are accurate.
+<br>— Verified all invoices are accurate.
-<br>—Registered guests, and took payment and assigned guest rooms.
+<br>— Registered guests, and took payment and assigned guest rooms.
-<br>—Processed reservations received by e-mail or fax into the hotel booking system.
+<br>— Processed reservations received by e-mail or fax into the hotel booking system.
-<br>—Handled availability of room on booking reservation system.
+<br>— Handled availability of room on booking reservation system.
-<br>—Settled guest account while ensuring all services standards were followed.
+<br>— Settled guest account while ensuring all services standards were followed.
-<br>—Ensured all hotel reports, and accounting reports were printed, and verified, and balanced.
+<br>— Ensured all hotel reports, and accounting reports were printed, and verified, and balanced.